 - Being far away from everything made getting anywhere quite the trek.
 The Hacienda had a terrible dirt road that nearly ripped our rental cars tires apart.
 The rest of the roads were outstanding, but driving through the cities caused some anxiety.
 Not to mention trying to find parking.

 - Because we weren’t at an all-inclusive, we had to pay for every meal and drink.
 Things aren’t expensive in Mexico, but it’s still an extra cost.
-Have the correct amount of American dollars or Pesos, because Mexicans don’t exactly enjoy giving back change.
-Service was also quite slow, lazy, and seemingly uninterested everywhere we went.
+Have the correct amount of American dollars or Pesos ready to go, and don’t expect fast service.
 My mom and I got used to referring to the working attitude as ‘Mexican time’.

 - The waves in Cabo were far too rough for me to swim in.
 There’s a dangerous rip.
-The sand is a dirty brown and it’s common to see the Mexican military walking around the beach with rifles.
-It’s a little off-putting, to say the least.
+The sand is a dirty brown and I often saw the Mexican military walking around the beach with rifles.

 - As the hotel was very small and I was only with my mom, I didn’t meet anyone else my own age.
 Unfortunately I did not experience the crazy “Spring Break” party scene as Mexico is so often portrayed.